thefreshwatertrust/.github/README.md

 # .github
-Public [profile page](https://github.com/thefreshwatertrust/.github/blob/main/profile/README.md) for the Science &amp; Analytics Team at The Freshwater Trust
+We are the [Science &amp; Analytics Team](https://github.com/thefreshwatertrust/.github/blob/main/profile/README.md) at The Freshwater Trust